BP:

 Development of training and qualification concepts for sustainability in commercial occupations

-In six pilot projects of funding line I, domain-specific sustainability-oriented concepts for competence development in commercial professions, i.e. i.e. retail, wholesale and foreign trade, logistics services, were developed.
+Six pilot projects developed domain-specific sustainability-oriented concepts for competence development in commercial professions, i.e. i.e. retail, wholesale and foreign trade, logistics services.

 Funding Line II (2015-2019)